jaya9850/my-java-work/Threads/readme.md

 - To perform tasks in parallel (e.g., downloading files, handling user input, etc.)
 - To keep user interfaces responsive.
 - To make better use of multicore processors.

-If you’d like to see how threads are used in your specific repository or want more advanced details, let me know!